-This one-pot chicken and rice casserole with wild mushrooms and chestnuts is packed with flavour.
+This Chicken and Mushroom Casserole with wild mushrooms and chestnuts is packed with flavour.
 A fantastic comfort food dish the whole family will love.

 When I was little, the one thing I would go back for seconds (and thirds) at Christmas wasn’t the turkey but my mom’s stuffing.
 The stuffing was made with rice, chicken livers, pine nuts, herbs and chestnuts – lots and lots of chestnuts.